-The Bearing Memory direction angle flashes for about one second as it is stored in Bearing Memory.
-After that, the Bearing Memory screen (which shows the bearing memory direction angl and pointer) will appear, and a new 60-second direction reading operation will start.
+\ The Bearing Memory direction angle flashes for about one second as it is stored in Bearing Memory.
+After that, the Bearing Memory screen (which shows the bearing memory direction angle and pointerly will appear, and a new 60-second direction reading operation will start.

-You can press © at any time while the Bearing Memory screen is displayed, to start a new 60-second direction reading operation.
+\ You can press (£) at any time while the Bearing Memory screen is displayed, to start a new 60-second direction reading operation.
 Doing so will display the direction angle for the direction that the 12 o'clock position of the watch is pointed.
-The direction angle of the current reading will disappear from the display after the 60-second direction reading operation is complete. disappear from the display after the 60-second direction reading operation is complete - disappear from the display after the 60-second direction reading operation is complete.
+The direction angle of the current reading will disappear from the display after the 60-second direction reading operation is complete.

+\ During the first 60 seconds after vou display the Bearing Memory screen or during a 60 second. - disappear from the display after the 60-second direction reading operation is complete.